 Img 1 Cat flea cocoons camouflaged with environmental debris (sand).

-Mature cat flea larvae are 4-5 mm long, and 0.5 mm wide.
-While forming cocoons, the larvae fold themselves in half.
-They’re then called V-shaped or U-shaped.
+Mature flea larvae are 4-5 mm long, and 0.5 mm wide.
+While forming cocoons, the larvae fold themselves in half (called U-shaped or V-shaped larvae).
 The doubled-over larvae spin sticky silk around themselves, which collects debris.
-With all components combined (larva, silk and debris), cat flea cocoons are 4-5 mm long, and 2 mm wide.
+With all components combined (larva, silk, and debris), flea cocoons are 4-5 mm long, and 2 mm wide.